 My name is Jenny Hazzard and I’m the overall Project Director for ITPEnergised (ITPE).
 My role is to oversee all the inputs being provided by ITPE.
 This includes advice on grid, electrical, engineering and the EIA as well as working closely with other advisors.

-My name is Lindsay Smith and I’m the Consenting Lead for Project Erebus.
+My name is Emanuele Stella and I’m the Consenting Lead and onshore EIA lead for Project Erebus.
 My focus is on overseeing the consent process and coordinating inputs from various technical specialists, as well as playing a leading role in the stakeholder consultation process.